Fire and rescue services

 Full travel advice: Local contacts

-Terrorists could target places visited by foreigners or places connected to the Government of Mauritania.
+Terrorist attacks could be indiscriminate and could target places visited by foreigners, or places connected to the Government of Mauritania.

 Possible targets include: